JohannesBuchner/PracticalInferenceForResearchersInThePhysicalSciencesCourse/install.rst

    #    -p 8888:8888 allows the container to use the web server port 8888 on your computer
    #    -v makes the current directory accessible as the work/ directory
    #
+   # 5) Work with notebooks in the work folder, you can upload the downloaded
+   #    colab notebook to there.
+You do not need to install anything anymore (remove first two cells).
+   #
    # End of instructions.